creativescala/creative-scala/plan.md

   * Structural recursion over the natural numbers
     * Base case
     * Inductive case
+    * Implementation using pattern matching
+    * Conditional expressions as another form of pattern matching
-  * Now we have all the tools to create some interesting pictures
+    * Semantics of pattern matching / conditional in terms of substituti Now we have all the tools to create some interesting pictures
   * Exercises
     * Gradient sequence of shape with length
     * Concentric circles